ChillingCpp/DSA_CP/Algorithms/dp/tree/dp_tree.md

 then we have dp[i] is the answer for the node i

-dp knapsack on tree

-dp tree smaller to larger merge optimization
+dp tree smaller to larger merge optimization ( dsu on tree )